Brief bio about Tina Park:

 A longer version:

-Tina Jiwon Park is a Ph.D. candidate and lecturer in the History Department, University of Toronto, focusing on Korean-Canadian Relations from the 1880s to the 1980s.
-This pioneering research examines various aspects of the bilateral history, ranging from early missionary activities to the changing patterns of trade and immigration during the Cold War.
-Tina’s dissertation marks one of the first attempts to explore the bilateral history in a multidisciplinary and evolving manner over a hundred years.
-Her research is supervised by Dr. Robert Bothwell, Dr. Margaret MacMillan and Dr. Andre Schmid at the University of Toronto.
-Tina’s doctoral research also reflects her own identity as a young Korean who grew up in Canada.
+Dr. Tina J. Park is one of Canada’s foremost experts on Canadian-Korean relations and North Korea.
+Her doctoral research examined various aspects of the bilateral history, ranging from early missionary activities to the changing patterns of trade and immigration during the Cold War.
+Dr. Park’s research marks one of the first attempts to explore the bilateral history in a multidisciplinary and evolving manner over a hundred years.
+This pioneering research was supervised by Dr. Robert Bothwell, Dr. Margaret MacMillan and Dr. Andre Schmid at the University of Toronto.

 In June 2015, Tina organized a full-day conference with the Hon.
 Hugh Segal, Master of Massey College, on strategic partnership between Canada and the Republic of Korea in the 21st century.
 This conference featured a keynote address by His Excellency Dae-Shik Jo, South Korean Ambassador to Canada, and panels on the CKFTA, defence & strategy, and immigration & education.
 It also involved a special luncheon address by the Hon.
 Justice Michael Kirby who wrote the UN report on the Commission of Inquiry on the Democratic People’s Republic of Korea.
 Tina is a frequent commentator in the media on issues related to Canadian foreign policy, inter-Korean relations, North Korea’s nuclear weapons program and Canadian-Korean relations.
 Since 2013, Tina has participated in the annual Canada-Korea Forum, a track 1.5 discussion between the two countries, specializing in Canadian-Korean defense relations.
 Her latest book chapter on the past, present and future of Canadian-Korean defense relations can be found in Mutual Security in the Asia-Pacific: Roles for Australia, Canada and South Korea, co-published by CIGI & Asan Policy Institute, 2015.
 (Available for purchase here.)